 We would like to express particular thanks to Loterie Romande, the City of Geneva and its Department of Social Cohesion, Youth and Sports for their financial support.
-A big thanks also goes to the Bureau de l'Intégration des Etrangers (BIE), as well as to the volunteers and collaborators who have contributed to the development of the present report, notably Christine Clerc, Pauline Cout, Giuseppe Fonte, Thomas Gaudé, Kate O' Dwyer, Yoanna, Raccimolo, Ylana Sttret and Maria Vila.
+A big thank you also goes to the Bureau de l'Intégration des Etrangers (BIE), as well as to the volunteers and collaborators who have contributed to the development of the present report, notably Christine Clerc, Pauline Cout, Giuseppe Fonte, Thomas Gaudé, Kate O' Dwyer, Yoanna Raccimolo, Camille Saadé, Ylana Sttret, Miklos Szilard and Maria Vila.